jaksa76/incubator/oops.md

 app.addPage(Tabular.viewOf(Client.class));
 app.run();
 ```
 Now we have two pages.
 The second page displays a table of clients.
 This is because we used a different type of view.
+Notice that with the tabular view
+you can order entities, filter them using a simple query language (e.g. "age=32 AND salary>60000").

 ## Concepts